 2.2.3 Attentional function

-Cognitive and motor function outcomes were assessed with standardized, non-linguistic, and culturally blind computer tests, including the Attention Network Test (ANT) (Rueda et al., 2004), which provides a measure of efficiency of attentional function.
+Cognitive and motor function outcomes were assessed during the visit with standardized, non-linguistic, and culturally blind computer tests, including the Attention Network Test (ANT) (Rueda et al., 2004), which provides a measure of efficiency of attentional function.
 The tests were administered in a standardized way, and with minimal interference from the field workers.
 Further information can be found elsewhere (Forns et al., 2014; Maitre et al., 2018; Rueda et al., 2004).
 The outcome of interest for the present study is the hit reaction time standard error (HRT-SE) (Sunyer et al., 2015), a measure of response speed consistency throughout the test.
 A high HRT-SE indicates highly variable reaction times and is considered a measure of inattentiveness.

 2.2.4 Confounders